ABOUT OUR RESERVATION PROCESS:

 34. Can I pay with cash?

 Yes.
-We accept Mexican pesos, US dollars, Canadian dollars and Euros.
+We accept Mexican pesos and US dollars.

 ABOUT OWD Certification